ychoy/mongoose/README.md

 ### Warmup

-Fill in the express project file structure organizer.
+Fill in the express project file structure organizer (printed sheet).
 For each file or directory on the sheet, list:
 - a short summary of the purpose of the file or directory
 - whether the file or directory is most related to the client, the server, or the database